VOLUME 2 PART 1: THE SECOND LEIPZIG CYCLE 1724-5.

 * the generator of the form and character of the opening movement

 * the lynch pin unifying each work in musical, liturgical and philosophical senses.

 The cantata structure is thus fully unified textually and musically.
-But equally significantly, it is flexible enough to accommodate different themes, texts, musical styles, occasions, moral theses and the variable availability of instrumental and vocal resources.
+But equally significantly, it is flexible enough to accommodate different themes, texts, musical styles, particular occasions and moral theses in addition to the variable availability of instrumental and vocal resources.

 1 extended chorus (fantasia) stating the chorale phrases (cantus firmus) in long notes